amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 Despite the successive standards' attempts to modernise Fortran and to expand its application domain, there is no denying that Fortran is not a [general-purpose language](https://en.wikipedia.org/wiki/General-purpose_programming_language) (GPL), a systems language, an enterprise language, a web development language, nor a mobile development language; it is a scientific programming language, through and through.
 Indeed, it is the only standardised programming language with parallel programming facilities baked into the syntax.
 Fortran is, thus, the ultimate scientific [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).

 All modern software development projects employ several different programming languages, each put to a particular purpose.
 For instance, the following division of labour amongst the languages would be entirely normal in any large scientific computing project, today: use HTML and JavaScript, TypeScript, or ReScript for web UI; use industrial-strength high-level languages that target WebAssembly for front-end background services and back-end remote services; use Python and Jupyter for interactive data analysis; use C, C++, Rust, or Zig for systems integration; use GraphQL for data wrangling; use SQL for data warehousing; and use Fortran for scientific parallel programming.
-In this scenario, Fortran's core could be excised of the inessentials that it had acquired through the decades, and be restored to its former svelte self.
+In this scenario, Fortran's core could be excised of the inessentials that it had acquired through the decades, and be restored to its former svelte self, and its syntax will be overhauled to reflect modern thinking in language design.
 Much of Fortran's present bloat came from attempts to keep pace with modernity and to turn it into a GPL.
 Accepting Fortran's lot in life as the ultimate scientific DSL will make the language more compact, thereby making it better suited to its original purpose, once again.

+Trimming the verbose syntax and the extraneous features of Fortran is not only feasible, it is also the most sensible option.
+This new Fortran, as it were, will employ the syntax and semantics of modern FP languages, like Haskell, OCaml, and F#, and incorporate features from modern proof assistants, like Agda, Idris, and Lean.
+But it will retain Fortran's array manipulation and parallel programming facilities.
+Yet, it is but a thin veneer of palatable, alternative syntax atop the Fortran 2023 syntax.
+In terms of syntactic differences, this effort is analogous to what [Reason](https://reasonml.github.io/) is to [OCaml](https://ocaml.org/).
+And in terms of semantics, it is like what [Agda](https://agda.readthedocs.io/en/latest/index.html) is to [Haskell](https://www.haskell.org).
+The compiler transpiles this new, higher-abstraction language down to Fortran, then invokes the Fortran compiler to produce the native binary.
+And just as C++ is able to interact natively with the existing C binaries, this new language will interact with the existing Fortran binaries.

-After such a modernisation effort, the resultant language is still very much Fortran in essence, but without the decades-old crust and with the modern accoutrements that young programmers adore.
-Simplifying Fortran's syntax in this way is not only feasible, it is also the most sensible among the options.
+After this modernisation, the resultant language is still Fortran in essence—a scientific DSL with built-in parallel programming facilities—but without the decades-old crust.
+And it provides familiar modern comforts and accoutrements that young programmers adore.

 # MODERNISATION